 Call for Artists

-The City of Encinitas Arts Division is seeking artists for individual and group exhibitions of two-dimensional (2-D) and three-dimensional (3-D) artworks.
-In 2018, the city will mount a total of 56 art exhibits.
+The City of Encinitas is seeking artists for individual and group exhibitions of two-dimensional (2-D) and three-dimensional (3-D) artwork.
+In 2021, the city will mount a total of 47 art exhibits.
+All exhibitions are for 2 months.
 Artists, both amateur and professional, are invited to submit an application for consideration.
-The Civic Arts Program was established in 1998 as a service to local artists by the City of Encinitas Arts Division and Commission for the Arts.

 Art Gallery Information Sheets

-Encinitas Community Center Gallery (2 month exhibits) 2-D, 3-D
+- Encinitas Community Center Gallery 2-D and 3-D

 The exhibition program is open to artists who live in the city of Encinitas and San Diego county who are age 18 or older.
 Amateur and professional artists are encouraged to apply.

-Applications to exhibit in 2018 are accepted from January 1, 2017 through October 15, 2017.
+Applications to exhibit in 2021 are accepted from October 15, 2019 through September 15, 2020.
 A Visual Art Selection Committee, comprised of gallery directors, visual art instructors and professional artists, will jury the applications and determine the exhibit schedule for the following year.
 Artist notification begins in November.